-Payment Details match with Cheque issued or cash paid or money received Check that the amount required to be paid match with the transaction documents.
-Ensure that in case of payments, the cash outgo is the net amount to be paid.
-In case of web-based payment system, this check is very important.
+Payment Details match Check that the amount required to be paid match with the with Cheque issued or transaction documents.
+Ensure that in case of payments, the cash cash paid or money outgo is the net amount to be paid. received In case of web-based payment system, this check is very important.
 Check that the money received or paid out is reflected in the bank statements or other bank documents.
 Since this is a painstaking exercise, a sample can be chosen using Monetary Unit Sampling but this check should be carried out on individual items and not on aggregates.
-The expenditure is sanctioned.
 Check "Cheques and Bills" where appropriate.
-Check that the expenditure is sanctioned by a competent authority and the sanction is attached to the bill.
+The expenditure is Check that the expenditure is sanctioned by a competent authority sanctioned. and the sanction is attached to the bill.